Todd Shapiro

+Todd Shapiro is a former Canadian broadcaster, radio host, and media personality who hosted The Todd Shapiro Show on SiriusXM Canada's Canada Laughs Channel.
+Shapiro was also a regular fill on TSN 1050 Radio.

+He is currently the Chief Executive Officer and a co-founder of Red Light Holland Corp., an Ontario-based corporation engaged in the production, growth and sale of functional mushrooms and mushroom home grow kits in North America and Europe, and a brand of psilocybin truffles to the legal, recreational market within the Netherlands.

 Early life

-Shapiro was born to a civil servant father and teacher mother in Toronto, Ontario, stating his parents provided him with a wonderful upbringing, but taught him little about business which is why he ended up in the arts.
+Shapiro was born to a civil servant father and teacher mother in Toronto, Ontario.
+During his podcast, Shapiro states that his parents provided him with a wonderful upbringing, but taught him little about business which is why he ended up in the arts.
 He graduated with a sociology diploma from York University followed by working at an air conditioning and heating (HVAC) business.
 At age 26, Shapiro went back to school, enrolling in Seneca College's radio and television program.
-Over the years, Shapiro credits himself for becoming very entrepreneurial, having worked with SiriusXM with a unique contract which allowed him to own his radio show, which could later be podcasted.
-Shapiro had the rights to sell commercial inventory - which taught him the unique combination of creativity, innovation meets business, sales and bottom line, as Shapiro often says "he had to eat what he kills."
-Shapiro has used his unique self-learning, hard working mentality, resilience and incredible branding experience to become a very qualified CEO of Red Light Holland Corp.